intricatecloud/cs5356-docs/docs/unit-2/frontend/working-with-forms.md

 The pattern is:
 * Create a Form element
-* Add some input elements based on the data you want to provide
+* Add some input elements b ased on the data you want to provide
 * Add a submit button
 * When the submit button is clicked, do something with the form values